NavigationContentFooter

 Securing MongoDB

 The default installation of MongoDB is vulnerable because no authentication is required to interact with the database.
-Any user could create and destroy databases, as well as read from and write to their contents by default.
-To secure MongoDB, we need to create an administrative user and enable authentication.
+Any user can create and destroy databases, as well as read from and write to their contents by default.
+To secure MongoDB, you must create an administrative user and enable authentication.

 1. Connect to the Mongo shell to add a new user.